Avis Newman: Career

 In 2003, she selected drawing works from the Tate Collection for the large-scale exhibition, ‘The Stage of Drawing: Gesture and Act’, curated by Catherine de Zegher for The Drawing Center, New York, USA and Tate.
 It was exhibited at The Drawing Center, New York, USA; The Museum of Contemporary Art, Sydney, Australia; Tate Liverpool and Tate Britain, UK.
 Her curatorial and editorial practice enabled a theoretical exploration of drawing practice linked to unconscious processes.

-She was a visiting Professor of Fine Art, Norwich University of the Arts, 2013-2015.
-Professor of Drawing at The Centre for Drawing, Research Centre at Wimbledon School of Art, UAL 2005-2010 developing a Phd Drawing Research Group and was editor of ‘Notes’, and was visiting artist-advisor at Rijksakademie, Amsterdam 1991-2007 where she was also co-editor from 2005-2008 of the journal ‘Documents’.
+She was a visiting professor of Fine Art, Norwich University of the Arts, 2013–2015.
+Professor of Drawing at The Centre for Drawing, Research Centre at Wimbledon School of Art, UAL 2005-2010 developing a Phd Drawing Research Group and was editor of ‘Notes’, and was visiting artist-advisor at Rijksakademie, Amsterdam 1991-2007 where she was also co-editor from 2005 to 2008 of the journal ‘Documents’.
 Project tutor at the Jan van Eyck Akademie, Maastricht.
 NL.
-From 1994-2001 she was studio tutor in Fine Art at Goldsmith’s College, UAL, 1984-2005.
+From 1994 to 2001 she was studio tutor in Fine Art at Goldsmith's College, UAL, 1984–2005.